 Uber

 If you don't have an Uber account yet but would like to try the service, I can offer you a discount on your first ride if you sign up through my link.
 This involves no extra cost to you.
-It just gives me credit toward a next ride as well.
+It just gives me credit toward the next ride as well.

 Taxi

-Instead of taking an Uber, you could also get a taxi but we found Uber to be much easier because
+Instead of taking an Uber, you could also get a taxi, but we found Uber to be much easier because

-- you can just order one wherever you are.
+- You can just order one wherever you are.

-- you know beforehand how much you'll pay.
+- You know beforehand how much you'll pay.

-- you know exactly how long it's going to take for your driver to get there.
+- You know exactly how long it's going to take for your driver to get there.

-- you know your driver will take the shortest/quickest route to get you to your destination.
+- You know your driver will take the shortest/quickest route to get you to your destination.

 Hop-on hop-off bus

-If the heat or humidity in Hong Kong is getting the better of you but you still want to do some sightseeing, get on the hop-on hop-off bus.
-With a ticket, you can ride three different routes and listen to pre-recorded commentary in 10 different languages.
+If the heat or humidity in Hong Kong is getting the better of you, but you still want to do some sightseeing, get on the hop-on hop-off bus.
+You can ride three different routes with a ticket and listen to pre-recorded commentary in 10 other languages.
 It also includes a return trip with Star Ferry to Tsim Sha Tsui.
-A Classic ticket is valid 24 hours while the Premium and Deluxe tickets are valid for 48 hours and include extras such as a Peak Tram Sky Pass and a walking tour.

 Hop-on hop-off boat